Secrets of professionals: how to scale datacenters of cloud providers

 You have probably seen many times epic photos from data centers, in which drains clogged with servers go over the horizon, powerful generators and air conditioning systems are installed.
 Many people like to brag about such personnel, but I have always been interested in how Data center operators choose and configure their equipment.
 Why, for example, do they install server "A" instead of "B", what do they rely on - the speed of the VM or the potential number of them in the rack, and how do they design computing power, especially in the modern world of hybrid clouds and artificial intelligence?
 We asked an expert from it-GRAD to tell us about all this.

-according to Wikipedia: It-GRAD was established in 2008.
+About the author: Nikolay Aralovets, senior system engineer of the it-GRAD cloud provider (part of the MTS Group) according to Wikipedia: It-GRAD was established in 2008.
 Specializes in providing "cloud" services (IaaS, SaaS) for the corporate sector and government agencies, as well as in the design and construction of private (private cloud) and hybrid cloud infrastructures.
+It-GRAD is recognized as the first VMware service provider in Russia and the CIS, which gives us the opportunity to lease virtual infrastructure built on the basis of VMware; |

 What is the priority: the speed of the virtual machine or the number of VMS per rack?